cs-dan/ctscan_correction/README.md

 Currently, sometimes, results vary depending on sample.

+To develop more consistent results, a larger or more varied dataset may be considered.

+Alternatively, the classifier architecture could be scaled up, however that would defeat the purpose of this project.

+The simple method, metes out results fulfilling its purpose however.

+### :copyright: Disclaimers

+---

 AAPMProj, AAPMRecon scripts belong to its developer.
+I have only retrofited some functionality in them for the purposes of this project.